LICENSED CLINICAL SOCIAL WORKER

 Hi!
 I’m Megan!

-I am enthusiastic about almost everything, from how much I love the smell of new and old books to how much I despise filling out paperwork (cue existential dread).
+I’m enthusiastic about almost everything, from how much I love the smell of new and old books to how much I despise filling out paperwork (cue existential dread).

 Growing up, I was told that I’m too sensitive– which is true!
 I am super sensitive.
 To a beautiful sunset, subtle changes in the emotional energy around me, tags on my shirt, you name it.
-I’ve learned that my sensitivity is what allows me to deeply understand other people and figure out how to help them.
+I’ve learned that my sensitivity is what allows me to deeply understand other people and know how to help them.

 My story